mosesab/MobileViT-Drowsiness-Detection/README.md

     MobileViT_Drowsiness-checkpoint.ipynb   # The notebook from a previous proof of concept test
 ```

-## 4. Execution
+**Execution:**

-Open and run the cells in MobileViT_Drowsiness.ipynb sequentially.
+- Open and run the cells in MobileViT_Drowsiness.ipynb sequentially.
 The notebook will automatically download the datasets, process the data, train the model, and generate all evaluation plots and artifacts in the visualizations/ and models/ directories.

-Evaluation and Results
+## 4. Evaluation and Results

 The model achieves excellent performance on the unseen test set, demonstrating strong generalization.